codeatcg/VRPG/README.md

 Starting development server at http://127.0.0.1:8000/
 ```

-3. Then open http://127.0.0.1:8000/app/vrpg/ in your browser and you will see the drawing of the pangenome graph.
+3. Open http://127.0.0.1:8000/app/vrpg/ in your browser and visit any pangenome regions you are interested in.

 **Note**, For large pangenome graph it's better to prepare data in a computing server and then transfer the data to local 'upload' folder of VRPG.